 Shrek the Musical, a Tony Award-winning fairy tale adventure, takes the stage at Mayo Performing Arts Center, as its 6th annual spring production.

 Watch brave knights joust at the New Jersey Renaissance Faire in Bordentown.

 New Jersey Renaissance Faire – Bordentown

-Maidens, minstrels, jousting, and giant turkey legs—the New Jersey Renaissance Faire has all of this and more.
+The Faire wraps up this weekend, so get thee to Bordentown for maidens, minstrels, jousting, giant turkey legs, and more.
 Nearly 80 cast members will recreate the Italian Renaissance at Liberty Lake, where the entertainment will also include jugglers, aerialists, fire breathers, sword fighters, and glass blowers, as well as comedy, live music, food, a Merchant Village, and a "Meade Garden" for the grown-ups.

 Civil War Weekend – Morristown